BrainBoardz/Firmware-and-UF2/README.md

-This is a repository for bin and UF2 Circuit Python files for BrainBoardz Neuron Boards
+This is a repository for bin and UF2 CircuitPython files for BrainBoardz Neuron Boards.
+We are currently in the process of generating these files for the BrainBoardz Neurons.
+The version being implemented is CircuitPython 7.3.2